Met Office Academic Partnership

 The Partnership sets in place formal arrangements for collaboration on key areas of science of common interest to the members and where alignment of research efforts brings substantial benefits in terms of the advancement of the science and services.

 It seeks to maximise the investment of the UK Government in weather and climate science, by ensuring that a critical mass of effort is brought to bear on key science challenges in a properly coordinated manner.
 This will allow the best science to be brought forward as rapidly as possible into the delivery of the best services.

 The Partnership considers where strategic investment of resources should be channelled, to seek to optimise the funding that comes available and to work together to influence the future agendas of major funding agencies at national, European and international levels.

 A key ambition of the Partnership is to provide an outstanding environment to develop the science leaders of tomorrow in this very challenging area of research and delivery.

 How is the Partnership different from other collaborations?

 The Partnership is about the Met Office reaching out to 'blue skies' research, working with the leading universities on major research initiatives and growing the next generation of scientists.
-It complements the NERC/Met Office Joint Weather and Climate Research Programme (JWCRP) which was announced in 2009.

-How will the Partnership work?
+How the Partnership works?

-The Partnership will aim to provide an exciting environment for the education, training and career development of young researchers.
+The Partnership aims to provide an exciting environment for the education, training and career development of young researchers.
 The Met Office will sponsor undergraduate and PhD prizes, summer placements and internships and will seek to focus its existing CASE studentship scheme on areas of strategic importance as well as targeting the best candidates.